Not-Elias/stakingWalkthrough/README.md

 ```
 It will pop up a simple interface where u have to select where you live, if all has been done correctly, it should output your local time along with the universal time.

-Let's create a jwtsecret file, this file contains an hexadecimal string which ensures correct authenticated communications between both clients.
+Let us create a jwtsecret file, this file contains an hexadecimal string which ensures correct authenticated communications between both clients.
 ```bash
    # Store the jwtsecret file at /secrets
    sudo mkdir -p /secrets